 The EURUSD trade below is a good example to illustrate this strategy.
 Assuming we entered a short position at 1.27, and the market started to sell off, we decided not to set a hard profit target, instead, we follow the price action to decide when to exit.
 Looking at the chart below, without a planned strategy, where would you exit? chicken out when there were small price bounces?

 Here is the idea.
 In a downtrend, prices will form lower highs and lower lows.
 And previous support acts as resistance.
 By following this principle, we let the profit run until the previous resistance level was violated and becoming a new support level.
 This signals a potential trend change.

 Again, no strategy is perfect, we might still miss out some even bigger profit.
 However, in my personal opinion, it is good enough to manage short term position.
 Have a look at this method.

 Below is the hourly chart of USDJPY to illustrate this strategy:

 The best forex trading strategies are the ones that know when to be aggressive (letting the profitable positions ride) and know when to exit promptly (to cut losses or take profit.)
 By using the simple concept of support and resistance, trader will be able to map the market and manage a position effectively.

 This post was originally written back in 2010.
-I have updated with up-to-date chart and refined the strategy.
+I have updated with an up-to-date chart and refined the strategy.